6 Things You Can Do To Minimise The Risk Of Being Gazumped

 The ‘sold’ sign went up pretty quickly at our property

-It is normal estate agents’ practice to stop marketing a property once an offer on it has been accepted, and marking it as SSTC (sold subject to contract).
+It’s normal estate agents’ practice to stop marketing a property once an offer on it has been accepted, and marking it as SSTC (sold subject to contract).

+Do double-check that this has indeed happened, or make it a condition of your offer.
 That way, and assuming both the estate agent and the seller play by the rules, no-one else will be able to view the property, which will minimise the risk of being gazumped by avoiding a potential conflict of interest from competitive buyers.

 But be aware that a seller will only do this if you are in a proceedable position.
 When we sold our last home, we had a nice young couple making an offer.
 However, they hadn’t even put their own house on the market.